KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 - The developer and tester open the feature up to the community, and use the testing process to improve the raw documentation
 - In finalizing the raw documentation, the developer and tester consult the templates to check if there is more information that can be added
 - If necessary, the developer and tester can format their raw content into the templates to ensure that no information is missing
+  - This also may help during the community testing phase, as the templates do help to clarify the walkthrough process and other elements
 - The developer/tester pass the raw documentation on to the writer and other technical-documentation stewards
 - At this point, the developer and tester move on to other tasks
 - The writer and steward read the raw documentation in detail